benji-york/wherefore/README.md

 Wherefore
 =========

-Trace down the origin of any value in your Python app with Wherefore.
+Trace down the origin of any value in your Python application.

 Basic usage